 2. Learn A Few Coping Mechanisms To Soothe Your Discomfort

-• Practising the 4-8-8 breathing technique: To perform this action, breathe in deeply for four seconds, hold the breath for eight seconds, exhale for eight seconds, and repeat.
-This kind of deep breathing is designed to soothe anxious feelings and help people feel restful.
+• Practising the 4-8-8 breathing technique: To perform this action, breathe deeply for four seconds, hold the breath for eight seconds, exhale for eight seconds, and repeat.
+Deep breathing is designed to soothe anxious feelings and help people feel restful.

 • Focus on relaxing your muscles: Anxiety can cause the muscles to feel tense and tight.
 To tackle this, try tightening and releasing the muscles in your body one by one until you start to feel calmer and more comfortable.

 • Come up with some helpful mantras: Developing a few motivating mantras to repeat to yourself during times of stress can be very helpful.
-Practice phrases such as “I am safe” and “this will pass” every time you can feel an anxiety attack coming on.
+Practice phrases such as “I am safe” and “This will pass” every time you feel an anxiety attack coming on.

 3. Try To Eat and Drink Healthily